BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 You can also use `AppViewsFragment` to create a basic `Fragment`.

-Similarly, you don't need to overriding the `onCreateView` method, just fill in the layout resource ID that needs to be bound directly into the constructor.
+Similarly, you don't need to override the `onCreateView` method, just fill in the layout resource ID that needs to be bound directly into the constructor.

 > The following example